 business situations.
 You will also have access to specialist facilities and laboratories which are equipped with the latest technology.

-We are ranked 7th in the UK for Electrical and Electronic Engineering by the Complete University Guide and the Good University Guide 2014 and ranked number one in the UK for research in the latest Government Research Assessment Exercise (RAE).
+We are ranked 7th in the UK for Electronic and Electrical Engineering by The Times Good University Guide 2014 and ranked number one in the UK for research in the latest Government Research Assessment Exercise (RAE).

 Course duration: 12 months (full-time)